U-boat Emblems

 U-77, U-338, U-371 and U-617.

-Click on boat's number to see if he had other emblems.
+Click on the boat's number to see if there were other emblems.

 4 Aces - U-107

-This playful emblem was made very famous by KrvKpt.
-Günther Hessler which commissioned this boat and among other things took it on the most successful patrol in the war.
+This lucky emblem was made famous by being put on the equally lucky U-107 by KrvKpt.
+Günther Hessler after he commissioned her, and it was thus displayed on the most successful U-boat patrol of the war.

 Kptlt.
-Volker Simmermacher took a variant of this emblem to his U-3013 when he left U-107.
-That same variant was also seen on U-3006 under Oblt.
+Volker Simmermacher took a variant of this emblem to U-3013 when he left U-107.
+The same variant was also seen on U-3006, Oblt.
 Ludo Kregelin.

 Keywords: aces, cards, diamonds, clubs, space, hearts